Infamous All Black history turned on its head with new revelation about Keith Murdoch's banishment

 Murdoch never returned home after the incident, instead setting up a life for himself in the Australian outback until his death in March 2018.

-However, publication off the book Murdoch – The All Black Who Never Returned prompted Moyra Pearce, daughter of tour manager Grant to speak out at the Featherston Booktown festival in Wairarapa.
+However, publication of the book Murdoch – The All Black Who Never Returned - prompted Moyra Pearce, daughter of tour manager Grant to speak out at the Featherston Booktown festival in Wairarapa.

 Pearce alleged that contrary to the story about an assault of a security guard, Murdoch instead threatened and pursued a woman in the Angel Hotel, and her father's actions saved him from police prosecution.